DarshanaChinthaka/shutdown_button/README.md

 - Resets lid-close action after run
 - Works as script or EXE
 - No Installation Required
+- 🎬 You can close the laptop lid while a video is playing
+-  — the PC will stay awake and continue playback.

 ## ⚙️ How to Use